 Alexander McQueen Woven Cord Box Clutch, $2075 via Neiman Marcus

 There are a lot of reasons that I’m a person who writes about handbags instead of a person who designs them, but one of the big ones is that when I think about a bag like the Alexander McQueen Skull Clutch, I have no idea how I’d move forward with it.
 Skull clutches have been done in basically every color, finish, embellishment and theme of which I can conceive, and it seems like we should have hit some sort of back corner of creativity by now.

 The first Monday back from a holiday weekend is so, so cruel.
 It’s like a little reminder of the immutability of life; no matter what we do, the calendar marches on while we cling to our leftover turkey legs and half-eaten pumpkin pies, trying to extend the avarice a bit longer.
 It’s Monday now, though, which means that it’s time for gluttony of a different kind.
+A handbag kind.